Gladstone–Monto Road: Route description

 The road commences at an intersection with the Dawson Highway in Calliope, a locality to the south-west of Gladstone.
 It soon turns south and then south-east, following the valley of the Boyne River through the localities of Taragoola, Wooderson, Diglum and Boynedale.
 It skirts the south-western edge of Lake Awoonga before reaching the locality of Boyne Valley.
 That locality contains four small towns: Nagoorin, Ubobo, Builyan, and Many Peaks.

 At Builyan the road turns west, following Glassford Creek.
-Just west of Many Peaks it passes through Glassford State Forest and turns south-west through Kalpowar to Bancroft.
+Just west of Many Peaks it passes through Glassford State Forest and turns south-west through Kalpowar, where it passes the exit to Kalpowar Road (see below) to the north-east, to Bancroft.
 In this section it crosses from the Boyne River catchment to the Burnett River catchment.
 It then turns north-west to Mungungo, where it meets Monal Creek.
 Turning south-west it follows that creek through Bukali to Monto.

 The road enters Monto as Lister Street, where it ends at an intersection with the Burnett Highway.